Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 Thank you.

-And my question to them, and listen, I got a comment from you, is what good has that ever done us uh every time any conservative becomes effective, he finds himself under indictment, uh whether he's in radio or whether he's a congressman or a senator or president, Carl Rove, you whoever.
+Every time any conservative becomes effective, he finds himself under indictment, whether he's in radio or whether he's a congressman or a senator or a president, Carl Roe, you, whoever.

-And uh we always get these guys that are saying, Well, let's get them out of the way and get them off the screen.
+And we always get these guys that are saying, well, let's get him out of the way and get him off the screen, but it never does us any good.

-He said that in 1989, and he made it come true.
+He said that in 1989 and he made it come true.

-What good did it do us to abandon uh our man Gingrich or Delay or whomever is effective for us?
+What good did it do us to abandon our man Gingrich or Delay or whomever is effective for us?

 It doesn't, but there are other things at work.

-I mean, there are a lot of people in the house that would love delay's job.
+I mean, there are a lot of people in the House that would love Delay's job.

 This is a cutthroat business.